 One way to get the entire family involved: Use a video camera.
 “Have one person be the director-cameraman and another the actor who opens the drawers, shows the items and narrates,” Drexler suggests.

 Once you have your information, enter it into your chosen software program.
 For inherited items include as much information as possible, such as “this was Grandma’s hardwood rocking chair that she inherited from her grandmother.”
 Scan receipts, price tags, warranties and appraisals into your computer.
 No scanner?
-For $30, Shoeboxed will digitize 100 paper receipts into images you can download to your home inventory program.
+Shoeboxed will digitize 100 paper receipts into images you can download to your home inventory program.
+There's a 14 day free trial period and rates range from $9.95 to $49.95 per month based on a subscriber's needs.

 An alternative: desktop storage